Project 1: The Basics - First Steps

 6.2 Critical Test Cases

-1. Breakpoint hits main: LLDB stops at line containing main body.
+1. Breakpoint hits main at line 8.

 7. Common Pitfalls & Debugging